Case Study: Club Wedd 101 Things

 Compass

-If you’re familiar with web fonts and @font-face
+If you’re familiar with web fonts and @font-face, you know it’s very finicky.

 Your CSS needs to be perfect to include web fonts across browsers.